Tim Lewis

-Tim Lewis (born December 18, 1961) is an American football coach and former player who is the defensive coordinator for the Arlington Renegades of the XFL.
-He played college football for the University of Pittsburgh and was drafted by the Green Bay Packers of the National Football League (NFL) in the first round of the 1983 NFL Draft.
+Tim Lewis (born December 18, 1961) is an American football coach and former player who is the defensive coordinator for the Boston College Eagles.
+He played college football as a cornerback for the Pittsburgh Panthers and was selected by the Green Bay Packers of the National Football League (NFL) in the first round of the 1983 NFL draft.
 Following a neck injury that cut his playing career short after four seasons, Lewis began serving as a coach in the collegiate and professional levels and obtained his first head coaching position with the Birmingham Iron of the Alliance of American Football (AAF) in 2019.
-He also served as the defensive backs coach for the St. Louis BattleHawks of the XFL until the league folded in 2020.
+He also served as the defensive backs coach for the St. Louis BattleHawks and co-defensive coordinator for the Arlington Renegades of the XFL.

 Lewis is the younger brother of former Memphis Express General Manager Will Lewis.
 Louis Riddick, former NFL safety and current ESPN broadcaster, is his cousin.
 Robb Riddick, another of his cousins, was a running back for the Buffalo Bills for eight seasons.

 College career

 Lewis joined the Pittsburgh Panthers in 1979, playing his freshman season on a team that included eight other future NFL players: Dan Marino, Mark May, Dwight Collins, Rickey Jackson, Russ Grimm, Jimbo Covert, Bill Maas and Hugh Green, three of whom would eventually be inducted into the Pro Football Hall of Fame.
-In his three seasons at Pitt, Collins intercepted four passes and returned 26 kickoffs for 679 yards.
+In his three seasons at Pitt, Lewis intercepted four passes and returned 26 kickoffs for 679 yards.

 Playing career

-Lewis was a first round pick (eleventh player chosen overall) out of the University of Pittsburgh by the Green Bay Packers in the 1983 NFL Draft.
-A standout cornerback, he was considered to be one of the more skilled players on what was a relatively weak Packers team.
+Lewis was a first round pick (eleventh player chosen overall) out of the University of Pittsburgh by the Green Bay Packers in the 1983 NFL draft.
+A standout cornerback, he was one of the more successful players on what was a relatively weak Packers team.
 He led or shared the team in interceptions in 1983 and 1985, finishing with a career total of 16.
 Lewis' 99-yard interception return for a touchdown against the Los Angeles Rams on November 18, 1984, remains the Packer team record.
 His career was cut short by a severe neck injury suffered in a Monday Night game against the Chicago Bears in the third week of the 1986 season.